What is Mindfulness-Based Psychedelic Therapy?By Daniel McQueen, Author of Psychedelic Cannabis: Breaking the Gate

 Psychedelic Therapy and Psychedelic Therapist

-The Center for Medicinal Mindfulness takes the professional and political stance that “Psychedelic Therapy” is a separate but overlapping field and professional identity from psychedelic psychotherapy and isn’t limited to the solely clinical and medical models of practice, or solely limited to clinical and medical practitioners.
+The Center for Medicinal Mindfulness takes the professional and political stance that “Psychedelic Therapy” is a separate but overlapping field and professional identity from psychotherapy and is also not limited to clinical and medical models of practice, or solely limited to clinical and medical practitioners.
 These are spiritual practices as well, and psychedelics have a very long history of use in spiritual traditions.
 Psychedelic experiences go far beyond our psychology and neurology.
 Many people from a variety of professions practice as Psychedelic Therapists, particularly in group practices that incorporate multiple approaches.
-In our practice, Psychedelic Therapy can be used for the treatment of clinical disorders, but it is also a full body/soul holistic practice that goes beyond conventional psychotherapy modalities currently in practice, and is more appropriately described as a mindfulness practice with applications to healing, just as yoga, meditation and nutrition also have healing applications but are also not associated with psychotherapy.
+In our practice, Psychedelic Therapy can be used for the treatment of clinical disorders, but it is also a full body/soul holistic practice that is significantly different from conventional psychotherapy modalities currently in practice, and is more appropriately described as a mindfulness practice with applications to healing, just as yoga, meditation and nutrition also have healing applications but are also not associated with psychotherapy.

 In our context, Psychedelic Therapy is a specific multi-paradigm approach defined by the Medicinal Mindfulness training program and includes working with psychedelics, and cannabis as a psychedelic, with not just psychotherapeutic techniques, somatic approaches, and assessments with trained psychotherapists, but also mindfulness practices, ceremony & ritual, and spiritual exploration within an energetic/transpersonal paradigm with trained spiritual care providers and guides.
 This approach conforms to how many of the skilled, experienced, and ethical underground psychedelic practitioners generally work, however, we also comply with legal and safety requirements that go far beyond what underground practitioners do.
 Many psychedelic professionals currently practicing do not solely identify as professional psychotherapists, but are none-the-less engaged in significant healing experiences with their clients.

-Psychedelic Therapy sessions may include music and periods of the client turning inward and the Psychedelic Therapist holding space by meditating or engaging in their own internal process while ensuring the safety of their client.
+Psychedelic Therapy sessions include music and extended periods of the client turning inward and the Psychedelic Therapist holding space by meditating or engaging in their own internal process while ensuring the safety of their client.
 Psychedelic Therapy sessions generally include Psychedelic Cannabis, Ketamine, MDMA or Psilocybin, but may also include higher doses and stronger psychedelics (N,N-DMT, 5-MeO-DMT, ayahuasca analogs, etc) in psychospiritual settings.
 Currently, Medicinal Mindfulness works only with Psychedelic Cannabis and Ketamine in these sessions.
-These types if experiences are appropriate for individuals, couples and small groups.
+These types of experiences are appropriate for individuals, couples and small groups.

 The fact that cannabis is a potent psychedelic is not fully recognized, but is becoming mainstream as more and more people learn how to use it in this way.
 In the Medicinal Mindfulness program, we developed cannabis as both a psychedelic substance, and also a full, multi-faceted, and very potent facilitated psychedelic experience.
 We would like to invite you to explore Psychedelic Cannabis here, and research on cannabis as a therapeutic here.
 You can also learn about it by reading the book Psychedelic Cannabis: Breaking the Gate by Daniel McQueen.